benwr/logseq-mochi-sync/HACKING.md

 For each local card, we:

 1. Check to see if it has a mochi id.
 If it does, check for an upstream card.
-If there is no upstream card of no mochi id, create the card.
+If there is no corresponding upstream card or no mochi id, create the card.
 2. If the card has an upstream counterpart, look at the content, tags, deck, and attachments of the upstream card.
 If they match the local card, we don't need to do anything.
 If they don't match, we need to update the remote card.

 Creating or updating a card will typically involve:
-1. Calling the relevant method
+1. Calling the relevant API method
 2. Uploading any attachments that aren't yet uploaded (which you can tell by examining the filename, which will be different if the content is different).

 For each remote card, if there is no local card with the corresponding ID, we should delete it.

 We compare the content of the cards in this list, against the constructed cards.
 If a card that is in both Logseq and Mochi has differing content, we update it in Mochi.
 If a card that is in Logseq is not in Mochi, we create it newly.
 If a card that is in Mochi is not in Logseq, we delete it in Mochi.